 The Maharaja Sir Jilani Jung Jung Bhadur was called "Tiger King".
-When he was just ten days old, he asked intelligent questions to the astrologers and was told that a tiger would kill him.
+When he was just 10 days old, he asked intelligent questions to the astrologers and was told that he would be killed by a tiger.
 He uttered, "Let tigers beware!"
-No other miracle took place; the child grew like any other Royal child drinking white cow's milk.
+No other miracle took place, the child grew like any other Royal child drinking white cow's milk.
 He was taught by an English tutor and looked after by an English nanny.
 He watched English films.
-When he was 20, he was crowned king.
-The prediction of his death by the tiger reached the Maharaja's ear, and he, in turn, to safeguard himself, killed a tiger and, being thrilled, told the astrologer who replied that he could kill 99 tigers but should be careful with the 100th.
+When he was 20, he was crowned as king.
+It was then the prediction of his death by the tiger reached the Maharaja's ear and him, in turn, to safe guard himself killed a tiger and being thrilled he told the astrologer who replied that he can kill 99 tigers but should be careful with the 100th.
 He pledged that all other affairs of the state would be attended after killing a hundred tigers.
 Then he started killing tigers.
 None except Maharaja was allowed to hunt tigers.
-A high-ranking British officer visited the state fond of hunting tigers, and his wish was declined.
-The officer requested to get a photograph of a tiger killed by Maharaja, which was rejected.
-To please the officer's wife, he sent 50 diamond rings expecting that she would take one or two.
-Instead, she kept all the rings costing 3 lakh rupees and sent 'thanks' to the Maharaja.
+A high-ranking British officer visited the state that was fond of hunting tigers and his wish was declined.
+The officer requested for getting a photograph with a tiger killed by Maharaja and this request was rejected.
+So to please the officer's wife, he sent 50 diamond rings expecting that she would take one or two, instead, she kept all the rings costing 3 lakh rupees and sent 'thanks' to the Maharaja.
 But his state was secured.
-In 10 years, he killed 70 tigers and didn't find any in Pratibandapuram, so he decided to marry a girl from the royal state who had more tigers to complete his target.
+In 10 years, he killed 70 tigers and didn't find any in Pratibandapuram so he decided to marry a girl from the royal state which had more tigers to complete his target.
+Whenever he visited his in-laws, he killed 5-6 tigers.
+So he killed 99 tigers and was feverishly anxious to kill the 100th but couldn't find.
+News about the presence of a tiger near a village proved disappointing.
+He asked his Dewan to find the tiger otherwise face his anger.
+Now the Dewan was afraid of losing his job so he visited 'People's Park in Madras' and brought an old tiger and placed it in the forest and informed the Maharaja.
+The Maharaja took great care and shot the tiger and left the place with great triumph.
+The bullet did not hit the tiger but out of fear, the tiger had collapsed.
+Now the staff killed the tiger and brought it in a grand procession.
+It was the third birthday of the Maharaja's son and he wanted to buy a present from the toyshop.
+He bought a wooden tiger which was poorly carved.
+While the Maharaja was playing with the prince, a tiny sliver of the wooden tiger pierced his right hand which later on caused his death.
+Thus the hundredth tiger takes his final revenge upon the "Tiger King".

-[THE TIGER KING] | ENGLISH | STUDY NOTES
+[THE TIGER KING] | ENGLISH| STUDY NOTES